jannikmi/life-compendion/README.md

 There are many things you need to teach the little one to be independent:
 - How to educate?
+- How to learn efficiently?

-Not all tasks will be known in advance and it won't be possible to learn everything "by heart".
+Not all tasks will be known in advance, and it won't be possible to learn everything "by heart".
 We need to teach more abstract skills.

 - What skills are important in life and how can they be obtained?
 - What medical knowledge is helpful to make healthy decisions?